raspberrypilearning/mission-space-lab-creator-guide/en/step_3.md

 --- /task ---

-**Note:** When deciding on the runtime for your program, make sure you take into account how long it takes for your loop to complete a cycle.
-For example, if you want to make use of the full 10-minute slot available, but each loop through your code takes 2 minutes to complete, then your `timedelta` should be **10-2 =** `8` minutes, to ensure that your program finishes before 10 minutes have elapsed.
+**Note:** When choosing how long your program should run, remember to account for the time taken to complete one iteration.

+For example, if each cycle of your loop takes around 2 minutes to complete, you should not set your stop time to exactly 10 minutes.
+Instead, you should stop the loop after about 8 minutes.
+This gives the final iteration enough time to finish and ensures that your program exits before the 10-minute limit is reached.

 ## 5. Use the correct directory structure for your data files

-When your code is run on the ISS, it will be started and stopped by an automated system.
-Because of this, you must never use absolute or specific file paths in your code (for example, paths like `/home/pi/Desktop` will cause your program to crash because they do not exist on the flight system).
+When your code runs on the ISS, it will be started automatically by the Astro Pi flight operating system.
+This means you **must not use hard-coded file paths** in your code such as `/home/pi/Desktop`, as these locations may not exist on the flight computer.

+Instead, use the special `__file__` variable to find the location of your `main.py` file and save any data files or photos relative to that location.
+This ensures that your files are stored in the correct place, regardless of where your program is run.

-To ensure that your logged data and photos end up in the correct directory, you must find the active folder dynamically using the special `__file__` variable, which points to the location of the current file.
-The code snippet below uses the `__file__` variable and `pathlib` library to write files in the same directory as where the `main.py` file is stored:
+The example below uses the pathlib library and the `__file__` variable to save files in the same directory as `main.py`:

 ```python
 from pathlib import Path